highbyte/dotnet-6502/docs/home/development.md

   --tests /path/to/testprogs/VICII --suite border,dentest --roms /path/to/c64-roms --out /tmp/vice-results --model both
 ```

-`--suite` names the directories to run, `--filter` selects programs by name, `--model` picks the PAL or NTSC machine (`_ntsc.prg` variants are run on the NTSC machine, plain ones on the PAL machine), `--frames` caps the run for programs that never write the exit code.
+`--suite` names the directories to run, `--filter` selects programs by name, `--model` picks the PAL or NTSC machine (`_ntsc.prg` and `-ntsc.prg` variants are run on the NTSC machine, plain ones on the PAL machine), `--frames` caps the run for programs that never write the exit code.
+The picture compared is the frame in which the program writes its exit code, run to its end, which is the frame VICE's exit screenshot shows.
 Set `VICETEST_TRACE` to a comma separated list of raster lines to log the VIC-II register writes on those lines with their cycle, the quickest way to see what a program does on the line where its picture differs. `--measure <png>` prints the reference picture's layout, for adding a suite whose window differs.

 ### WASM AOT publish smoke tests